 Still, there is much to be done.

-I asked Sykes why Black representation in venture remains so persistently dismal, how the venture industry works, and what you can do to have an impact at any position in the ecosystem.
+We asked Sykes why Black representation in venture remains so persistently dismal, how the venture industry works, and what you can do to have an impact at any position in the ecosystem.
 Her answers have been lightly edited and condensed.

 Why did you start BLCK VC?